 He’s Getting Ready For 40 Winks

-This kneading may well go back to the days when wild cats patted a bed area or nest into place.
+This kneading may well go back to when wild cats patted a bed area or nest into place.

 Redirect His Attention

-They can instead knead there than near them.
+They can instead knead there than near their owners.

-Before you visit the vet, make sure you’ve done everything you can to distract him from his behavior.
+Before you visit the vet, make sure you’ve done everything possible to distract him from his behavior.

-A happy, calm, satisfied cat has far less reason to knead than the anxious, unhappy, bored cat.
+A happy, calm, satisfied cat has far less reason to knead than an anxious, unhappy, bored cat.